History of Coventry City F.C.: 2022–2024: End of the SISU era and the ownership of Doug King

-2024-present: Life after Mark Robins
+2024–present: Life after Mark Robins and ownership of The Arena

-Following a second successive heartbreak at Wembley and the club narrowly missing out on the play offs in 2023/24 the club was widely expected to challenge at the top of The Championship ahead of the 2024/25 season.
+Following a second successive heartbreak at Wembley and the club narrowly missing out on the play offs in 2023–24 the club was widely expected to challenge at the top of The Championship ahead of the 2024–25 season.

 The summer of 2024 saw another large outlay of money on new players and the club break record season ticket and merchandise sales.
 However it was announced that Robins' long term assistant Adi Viveash would be leaving the club following a restructure to the coaching structure at the club which saw former player George Boateng and Rhys Carr come in as Robins' new assistants.

 The new season got off to a sluggish start where despite some positive results a failure to find any real consistency in form saw the club in the lower portion of the table well into the autumn.
-On 7 November 2024 following a 2-1 home defeat to Derby County the previous day Mark Robins was sacked in what was described as a 'difficult decision' going on to say that "There is no doubt that Coventry City today would not be where it is today without the inspired actions of Mark and his team".
+On 7 November 2024 following a 2–1 home defeat to Derby County the previous day Mark Robins was sacked in what was described as a 'difficult decision' going on to say that "There is no doubt that Coventry City today would not be where it is today without the inspired actions of Mark and his team".

 A run of two draws and a defeat under interim head coach Rhys Carr preceded the appointment of Frank Lampard in the newly named role of head coach.
 Lampard recruited Joe Edwards and Chris Jones to assist him as he had done in his previous role at Everton and also in his caretaker stint at Chelsea.